developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/output/intent/index.md

 **Extra Name**: "com.symbol.datawedge.source"

-**Type**: [Byte Array extra]
+**Type**: [String]

 **Contents**: Value will be always “serial”

 >**Important**: For scanning applications that output directly to an activity, **the activity must be designated as "singleTop"** in the app's `AndroidManifest.xml` file.
-Failure to designate an activity in this way will cause an instance of the activity to be launched on every decode, and the data sent to each newly spawned instance.
+Failure to designate an activity in this way will cause an instance of the activity to be launched on every decode, and the acquired data sent to each newly spawned instance.

 -----